excaliburjs/excalibur-sdf-text/readme.md

   height: 800
 });

-// Requires a new renderer
-(game.graphicsContext as ExcaliburGraphicsContextWebGL).lazyRegister("ex.sdf-text-renderer", () => new SDFTextRenderer());
+// Requires a new renderer (in the future this will be handled with a ex.Plugin (TBD)) (game.graphicsContext as ExcaliburGraphicsContextWebGL).lazyRegister("ex.sdf-text-renderer", () => new SDFTextRenderer());

 const sdfFont = new SDFFont({